carliecode/autocheck_loan_dwh/README.md

-Customer Loan Data Warehouse Proof of Concept
+Customer Loan Data Warehouse
 =====================================================

 Overview
 ------------
-This proof of concept (PoC) demonstrates the importation of customer and loan data from CSV and Excel files into a staging environment of an MS SQL database.
-The project showcases an effective dimensional model design for easy and fast reporting.
+This DWH solution demonstrates the importation of customer and loan data from CSV and Excel files into the bronze and silver environment of an MS SQL database.
+The project showcases an effective dimensional model (Ralph Kimball) design for easy and fast reporting.

 Project Structure
 ---------------------